DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architectures.md

     - Etc…

 - The WLC is also used to centrally configured the lightweight APs
-- The WLC can be located in the same subnet / VLAN as the lightweight APs it manages OR in a different subnet / VLAN
+- The WLC can be located in the same subnet / VLAN as the lightweight APs it manages or in a different subnet / VLAN
 - The WLC and the lightweight APs authenticate each other using DIGITAL CERTIFICATES installed on each device ( X.509 Standard Certificates )
     - This ensures that only authorized APs can join the network